Farmils/HyperLedger/fabric-samples/token-sdk/README.md

 #### Start Fabric and install the chaincode

-For simplicity, in this sample all nodes use the credentials of User1 from Org1MSP and have Peer1 as a trusted peer.
+For simplicity, in this sample all nodes use the credentials of User1 from Users and have Peer1 as a trusted peer.
 In a more serious setup, each instance would have its own (idemix) Fabric user and _may_ have it's own MSP and peers, depending on the network topology and trust relationships.

 Start a Fabric sample network and deploy the Token Chaincode as a service: